 These types of equations have transcendental functions.
 Transcendental functions are functions that cannot be written in polynomial forms.
 Solving such solutions can be very hard.
 Examples are log(x) and sin(x) because they are not polynomials.

 Most statistical software is good at finding the roots of an equation using newton’s method.
-However, most of the time, in your academic life, you will be using Matlab as it has been incorporated in the academic curriculum of so many institutions.
+However, most of the time, in your academic life, you will be using Matlab as it has been incorporated into the academic curriculum of so many institutions.

-Generating the roots in Matlab requires you to have good knowledge in creating user-defined functions.
+Generating the roots in Matlab requires you to have good knowledge of creating user-defined functions.
 It’s not a complex one, and you could make it within no time.
 In most of the other cases, the function prompts the user to enter the equation and the first guess.
 In some cases, you can develop it to solve a specific equation.
 But in this case, you need not prompt the user to enter any equation or an initial guess.

 Where can I get quality assignment help?

 Matlab assignment experts is a platform dedicated to helping students with their assignments.
 Contact us with that assignment which t you think you are short of time to solve, and we will help you submit it on time along with scoring a high grade.
 Our skilled experts possess in-depth knowledge of newton’s method and can help you solve any task which seems challenging to you.
 To them, it could just be a piece of cake.
 They always abide by the instructions issued with each assignment to ensure you get the grade that you always desire.

 For years we have been serving clients from different parts of the world.
 They have complimented us for the excellent services that we offer.
 Others have gone to become our brand ambassadors.
 Giving you high-quality assignment solutions is in our DNA.
 We do not disappoint our clients.